Quantum instability and Ehrenfest time for an inverted harmonic oscillator: Mean photon number in inverted harmonic oscillator

-where $\omega$ and $m$ are the frequency and mass of IHO, respectively.
-In contrast to harmonic oscillator, the potential $V$ tends to infinity in the limit $q\rightarrow \infty$.
+In contrast to harmonic oscillator, the classical potential $V$ tends to minus infinity in the limit $q\rightarrow \infty$.
 In Fig. \ref{f11}, we present the classical dynamics phase diagram of IHO system.
-For the classical system (\ref{iho1}), there is a saddle point $(q=0, p=0)$ in phase space.
-The particle starting from initial point on the asymptote ($p=-q$) moves to the saddle point and the corresponding orbit is stable, which forms a so-called stable manifold.
-The particle starting from other points moves to infinity and its orbit is unstable, but its CLE is the same as that from the saddle point, i.e. $\lambda_O=1$.
+For the classical Hamiltonian (\ref{iho1}), there is a saddle point $O(q=0, p=0)$ in phase space.
+For the particles on the asymptote ($p=-q$), they form a so-called stable manifold since these points move to the saddle point under the action of Hamiltonian (\ref{iho1}).
+The particles starting from other positions move to infinity which forms an unstable manifold.
+It should be noted that all orbits in the IHO system are unstable, and the Lyapunov exponents are the same as the saddle point, i.e., $\lambda_O=1$.
+In this paper, we set $m=\omega=1$.

-To study the quantum dynamics of IHO, we introduce the quadratic quantization form of the position and momentum operators and set $\hbar=m=\omega=1$,
+To study the quantum dynamics of IHO, we introduce the quadratic quantization form of the position and momentum operators and set $\hbar=1$,